EricsonWillians/Lilith/README.md

 * If the implementation is easy to explain, it's a bad idea.
 * If the implementation is hard to explain, it may be a good idea.
 * Namespaces are one honking atrocious idea -- let's do none of those!
+*

+#### Brief history:

+I've used to talk a lot about Python with a [fellow programmer](https://github.com/dhelbegor), and a lot of what I said was a critique to the Zen of Python (Mostly because countless python programmers can't even glimp a lambda expression, that they start [making references](http://en.wikipedia.org/wiki/KISS_principle) and to vaguely criticize your code at random.)
+He said had a dream that we were developing a programming language called "Antizen", and that he woke up laughing.
+As soon I've learned that, I've started what now is Fukzen.
+Even though I know that the combination of lambdas and list comprehensions and maps and things from functools can become creepy nasty real fast, I've always believed that their reactions were exaggerated and that they were somehow indirectly influenced by the Zen of Python.
+I mean, Python should be flexible, and have both function-driven users and non-function-driver users.
+It's possible to write nasty and implicit code in any language, but the Zen of Python gives the right to many folk to think that it's their bible and that they should annihilate dreadfully thoe who summon a lambda expression.